canvas-medical/documentation/collections/_api/questionnaireresponse.md

         name: QuestionnaireResponse
         article: "a"
         description: >-
-          A structured set of questions and their answers.
-The questions are ordered and grouped into coherent subsets, corresponding to the structure of the grouping of the questionnaire being responded to.
+           [FHIR:](https://fhir-ru.github.io/questionnaireresponse.html) A structured set of questions and their answers.
+The questions are ordered and grouped into coherent subsets, corresponding to the structure of the grouping of the questionnaire being responded to.<br><br> Questionnaires in Canvas are used to capture structured data.
+They are fully customizable and support many use cases.
+Learn how to configure questionnaires in your instance [here](/documentation/questionnaires).
+Once loaded to Canvas, you will need the Questionnaire ID to interact with this resource.
+You can leverage our Questionnaire Search to do so.<br><br>When building your questionnaires, make sure to follow our best practices around codes and code systems.
+The tool to load your questionnaires now has validation to ensure unique pairings where necessary.
         attributes:
           - name: id
             description: >-